Dmitry Mironov (politician): Deputy Minister of the Interior

 On 23 December 2015, Mironov was appointed Deputy Minister of Internal Affairs of Russia Vladimir Kolokoltsev.
 On 16 February 2016, by order of the President, he was appointed Executive Secretary of the Working Group on Monitoring and Analysis of Law Enforcement Practices in the Field of Entrepreneurship.
-February 20, 2016 by Presidential Decree received the next special rank of Lieutenant General of the Police.
+On February 20, 2016, by Presidential Decree he received the next special rank of Lieutenant General of the Police.

 Head of the Yaroslavl region

 On 27 July 2016, Dmitry Mironov was summoned to a meeting with Russian President Vladimir Putin, after which he was appointed Acting governor of Yaroslavl Oblast until the September 2017 election.
 The newspaper Kommersant noted that Mironov, like the new governor of Tula Oblast, Aleksey Dyumin, came from the guard of Vladimir Putin and “was one of the adjutants of the head of state”.

 In June 2017, the United Russia party nominated Dmitry Mironov as a candidate for governor of Yaroslavl Oblast.
 At the regional elections on 10 September 2017, Mironov received 79% of the vote in the 2017 Yaroslavl Oblast gubernatorial election.
 He took up his five-year term of office on 19 September.

 Mironov became head of the working group on youth policy of the State Council of the Russian Federation on 27 December 2018.
 Mironov resigned as governor on 12 October 2021, and was immediately appointed an Aide to the President of Russia.